davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 #### Stalled slab

-Model group **B**, laid out in
+Model group **B**, displayed in
 @fig:model_results|b and -@fig:model_tracers|b,
-tracks the potential thermal structure of oceanic plates stalled under the forearc at different times.
-Models begin at the subduction time of that oceanic lithosphere parcel and an initial thermal structure corresponding to the Global Depth and Heat model [@Stein1992] for oceanic lithosphere for particular age of oceanic crust.
+tracks the potential thermal structure of oceanic plates stalled under the forearc at successive times.
+Each run begins at a specified time with the subduction of oceanic lithosphere assigned an initial thermal structure corresponding to the Global Depth and Heat model [@Stein1992] for oceanic lithosphere of a given age of oceanic crust.

+<comment>Track the entire model run then at the end of this section cover the
+Monterey plate case</comment>

-The "Monterey plate" tectonic scenario entails lateral translation on a dipping subduction megathrust.
+The "Monterey plate" scenario is a subset of these models entailing hypothetical northward lateral translation on a shallowly-dipping subduction megathrust.
 Neglecting shear heating (which appears to be minor, e.g.  @Kidder2013), this scenario can be modeled as a young endmember stalled-slab scenario, and is shown as the youngest model of **B**.
 Potential Monterey
-Plate mantle lithosphere beneath Crystal Knob would have been emplaced under the ridge at 27 Ma (corresponding to the chron 7 magnetic anomaly) and subducted shortly thereafter [@Atwater1998; @Wilson2005].
+Plate mantle lithosphere beneath Crystal Knob would have been generated beneath the oceanic spreading ridge at 27 Ma (corresponding to the chron 7 magnetic anomaly) and subducted shortly thereafter [@Atwater1998; @Wilson2005].

+<comment>Move this up</comment>
 In addition to the Monterey plate scenario, a series of older cooling scenarios are modeled, representing a wide range of potential timings for backstepping of the subduction megathrust and underplating of a